cad-audioNDSP/HiFi_4_NDSP/doc/README.md

 # How to Build and Run the Source Code in Linux environment
-  * Get the latest or required version of NDSP HiFi4 Code from GitHub
+  * Get the latest or required version of NDSP HiFi4 Code from GitHub zip package
   * https://github.com/cad-audioNDSP/HiFi_4_NDSP/tree/main/NDSP_HiFi4

 ## The source code is organized as follows.